-The PEARS procedure is available at the Royal Brompton Hospital, St Thomas’s Hospital and the London Bridge Hospital in London and at a growing number of other centres in the UK, Europe, Australia and New Zealand.
+The PEARS procedure is available at the Royal Brompton Hospital, St Thomas’s Hospital and the London Bridge Hospital in London and at a growing number of other centres in the UK, Europe and Australia.
 Prospective patients can be referred by their consultant or general practitioner directly to the appropriate surgical lead.
 See a list of surgical centres and surgical leads.

 Patients may be regarded as suitable for this procedure if they have Marfan syndrome or a related condition.
 They must also have a dilated aorta (i.e. an aorta which is larger than the “normal” 3.2 to 3.6 cm as measured atop the aortic valve cusps) and be asymptomatic with a functional aortic valve.